Get all the latest data for Nicosia

 How will population growth and other factors impact property values in Nicosia in 5 years?

-The demographic shift with the strongest influence on Nicosia property demand is the growing number of smaller households, including young professionals, single occupants, and couples without children, who prefer apartments over traditional houses and drive demand in central neighborhoods.
+The demographic shift with the strongest influence on Nicosia property demand is the growing number of smaller, professional households, young adults, couples without children, and single-person households, who are the natural buyers and renters of the 1- and 2-bedroom apartments that are outperforming the rest of the market.

 We made this infographic to show you how property prices in Cyprus compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.